betrusted-io/xous-book/src/ch03-02-hosted-mode.md

 Messages function normally in Hosted mode, however they are more expensive than on real hardware.
 Because messages get sent via the network, the entire contents of a Memory message must be sent across the wire.

-Eight 32-bit values are sent, and these may be followed by any data in case there is a Memory message.
+Nine 32-bit values are sent, and these may be followed by any data in case there is a Memory message.

 | Offset (Bytes) | Usage (Calling)                           |
 | -------------- | ----------------------------------------- |